-We strive to represent Aroha ki te Tangata - "highest regard for the welfare and wellbeing of mankind."
-This is embellished by our understanding that everything in life is connected, Ki Uta Ki Tai "from the mountains to the sea."
+We strive to represent Aroha ki te Tangata - "highest regard for the welfare and wellbeing of mankind in our work."
+This is enhanced by our understanding that everything in life is connected, Ki Uta Ki Tai "from the mountains to the sea."

 You are welcome to embrace our service and I am pleased to share that I have a huge measure of confidence and respect for my team in the quality of their provision of all services offered.

 If we fall short I am equally keen to hear your voice.
 With your input we will strive for excellence.